gvwilson/sensibleadventures/nardica/nardica.md

 Bright yellow rings with "Caution!" and the icon for explosives cinched the cables every couple of meters.

 Doctor Johel barely glanced up when their escort knocked and ushered them in.
-"One of the survivors of the *Taroona* was rigged," she said without preamble, her eyes flickering back and forth, sparkling in counterpoint to the data on the displays.
+"One of the survivors from the *Taroona* was rigged," she said without preamble, her eyes flickering back and forth, sparkling in counterpoint to the data on the displays.
+"Some sort of binary explosive on their skin---their hands were inert on their own, but when they put them together..."
+She waved vaguely toward the destruction at the front of the building.
-"We don't know how, or how our scans missed it."
+"We don't know any more than that or how our scans missed it.
+The other one's in containment in the basement until we can be sure they don't have any other nasty surprises."

 "What does Hobart have to say about it?"
 Wales asked.